Use web maps or mobile packages

 - Perform service area and closest facility analysis

-You can also configure a mobile packages to expire at a specific date and time.
+You can also configure a mobile package to expire at a specific date and time.

 To learn more, see Mobile packages.